How human-derived brain organoids are built differently from brain organoids derived from genetically-close relatives: A multi-scale hypothesis: Results

-To begin to computationally test the notion that chromatin organization can change in response to tissue structure in development, we start with a structure that is reminiscent of a brain organoid structure after several days in development.
-We will begin with a cortex-lumen structure, which is a band of cells surrounding a fluid-filled core, otherwise known as a lumen.
-Of course, over the course of several days, the cells in the brain organoid have divided.
-While incorporating cell division in the three-dimensional vertex model is currently in progress, we mimic an effect of cell division by compressing the organoid in a particular direction.
-In the confined {\it in vitro} system, dividing cells become compressed in various directions as they divide.
-We will do the same, though assuming a particular direction of compression that is applied locally.
+We apply external compression to our model brain organoid, as discussed in Sec.
+III.
 We do this for organoids with a target shape index of $s_0=5.6$.
-See Figure 6.
+See Figure 4.
 We fit each cell to a minimal volume ellipsoid and determine its long axis.
-In Figures 6(a) and (b), the cell colored red denotes the cell with the largest change in strain along its long axis.
-In Figures 6(c) and (d), we plot the probability distribution of the aspect ratio of cells before and after the deformation.
-As a result of the deformation, the probability distribution becomes narrower.
+In Figures 4(a) and (b), the cell colored red denotes the cell with the largest change in strain along its long axis.
+In Figures 4(c) and (d), we plot the probability distribution of the aspect ratio of cells before and after the deformation.
+As a result of the deformation, the probability distribution becomes more biased toward cells with higher aspect ratios.
 Note that the organoid is not confined in the direction orthogonal to the deformation and so not all cells will be more elongated.
-Since strain is what one can control in the simulations, as opposed to shape, we also plot the cellular strain as a function of simulation time for the cell in red in Figures 6(a) and (b).
+Since applied strain is what one can control in the simulations, as opposed to shape, we also plot the cellular strain as a function of simulation time for the cell in red in Figures 4(a) and (b).
+This cell is the cell undergoing the maximal strain.
 We will use this information to study how cell nuclear shape changes.